puzzle/delivery-pipeline-concept/README.md

 If a stage fails - ether through an unrecoverable error (e.g. build failure) or too many tests / checks failing - the pipeline is halted.
 Developers have to fix the problems in the source and start the pipeline from the start.

 The pipeline can be triggered on commit, scheduled, or manually.
 Generally we want to push as many artifacts as far down the pipeline as possible.
-However, advanced tests are resource expensive so we have to make a trade-off.
-For example we could trigger staged 1 & 2 on every commit and 3 & 4 only on a weekly schedule or certain branches.
+However, advanced tests are resource expensive, so we have to make a trade-off.
+For example, we could trigger stages 1 & 2 on every commit and 3 & 4 only on a weekly schedule or certain branches.

 ## Additional